 I am co-author of the book The Ends Game: How Smart Companies Stop Selling Products and Start Delivering Value (MIT Press), which explores how modern technology stimulates accountability, challenging organizations to succeed from the quality of the outcomes they deliver rather than the offerings they bring to market.

-My research, which for the most part lies at the interface of the economics and psychology of pricing decisions, appears in the leading journals for marketing science (including the Journal of Consumer Research, the Journal of Marketing, the Journal of Marketing Research and Marketing Science) and management practice (such as the Harvard Business Review and the MIT Sloan Management Review).
+The remainder of my research, which for the most part lies at the interface of the economics and psychology of pricing decisions, appears in the leading journals for management science and practice including Harvard Business Review, MIT Sloan Management Review, Journal of Consumer Research, Journal of Marketing, Journal of Marketing Research, and Marketing Science.

-My teaching, speaking engagements and advisory work similarly focus on the challenge of designing and implementing a proper strategy to generate revenue from meaningful differentiation.
-Recently, I was named to the Thinkers50 Radar, a shortlist of the scholars “most likely to shape the future of how organisations are managed and led.”
-Prior to this, I was nominated for the Business Professor of the Year award, a global competition of the Economist Intelligence Unit, and recognised by the Marketing Science Institute as one of the most promising scholars in the field.
+My speaking and advisory work focuses on the challenge of designing and implementing revenue policies that not only drive growth, but also are socially and environmentally responsible.
+Recently, I was named to the Thinkers50 Radar, a shortlist of the scholars “most likely to shape the future of how organizations are managed and led.”
+Prior to this, I was nominated for the Business Professor of the Year Award, a global competition of the Economist Intelligence Unit, and recognised by the Marketing Science Institute as one of the most promising scholars in the field.